Forec/Markov-Speaking/README.md

 # Markov Speaking （马尔科夫链随机文本生成）
 > This project is an package generating random sentences by markov chain.
-If you have any good ideas, please [contact me](mailto:forec@bupt.edu.cn), or open your PR.
+If you have any problems/ideas, please [email me](mailto:forec@bupt.edu.cn), or open your PR.
 I feel honored to learn from your help.

 ## Platform
 The `markov_speaking.py` is written in `Python 2.7`, using `jieba`, `codecs`, `random` and `re`.
 You need to install `jieba` by `pip2 install jieba`.